 Zwebner, Y., Sellier, A. L., Rosenfeld, N., Goldenberg, J., & Mayo, R. (2017).
 We look like our names: The manifestation of name stereotypes in facial appearance.
 Journal of personality and social psychology, 112(4), 527.

 Research projects at the lab are covered regularly in media outlets all over the world.

 L'exactitude des messages ne suffit pas, Pierre Chandon

 The food you buy really is shrinking, Pierre Chandon

 L'anatomie de notre cerveau prédit nos choix alimentaires, Hilke Plassmann

 Notre visage est marqué socialement par notre prénom, Anne-Laure Sellier

-The research team is probably the lab’s best asset.
+The research team will help you with your research project, from start to finish.
 All members have advanced degrees in the behavioural sciences and well-documented experience of experimental research.
-The team will help you with your research project, from start to finish.

 Hoai Huong Ngo